Our Leadership Team

 Head of Early Years

-• Bachelor of Education BEd
+- Bachelor of Education BEd

-• Higher Diploma of Teaching HDipTchg
+- Higher Diploma of Teaching HDipTchg

-• Diploma in Education of Students with Hearing Impairment
+- Diploma in Education of Students with Hearing Impairment

 Her passion for Deaf Education also extends to the early years to ensure positive outcomes, and she is thoroughly enjoying her current role as the Acting Head of Early Years.
 Krista also has a wealth of governance knowledge, having been a board member on the Combined Board (van Asch and Kelston Deaf Education Centres) during the merger and continued her second term on the Ko Taku Reo Deaf Education Board.

-Head of Curriculum, Assessment and Reporting
+Head of Culture and Language

 Graeme Bisseker